 The purpose of data mapping is to gain a clear and comprehensive understanding of the data lifecycle within an organization.
 It helps you visualize not just the flow of data, but also who accesses the data, the methods used to protect it, and how it integrates with different business processes.

-By maintaining an accurate and up-to-date data map, businesses can ensure they are not only protecting sensitive customer information but are also complying with legal standards set by privacy laws such as the CCPA/CPRA, the VCDPA, and so on.
+By maintaining an accurate and up-to-date data map, businesses can check that they are not only protecting sensitive customer information but are also complying with legal standards set by privacy laws such as the CCPA/CPRA, the VCDPA, and so on.
 This visualization is particularly important for identifying any potential risks or vulnerabilities in data handling processes, enabling proactive measures to safeguard data and ensuring that every use of data is justified and transparent.

 This mapping is crucial because it helps your business check that it handles customer information properly, from keeping it safe to using it legally.
 It’s a way to show you’re serious about protecting privacy and following the law.